danfuzz/samizdat/doc/language-guide/06-control.md

 ```

 In addition, all control constructs (including `if`) allow explicit
 yield definition.
-To do so, place the yield name between angle brackets
+To do so, immediately after the control operator name,
-immediately after the control operator name.
+place a slash followed by the yield name.
 With this done, the defined
 yield name can be used in nonlocal exit statements to exit from the
 control construct.

 For example:

 ```
-opName <out> (expression) {
+opName /out (expression) {
     ...
     <out> resultExpression
     ...